syncfusion/blazor-docs/src/treemap/treemap/legend.md

 ![TreeMap legend with paging](images/Legend/Paging.png)

-## Excluded legend items from color mapping
+## Excluded legend items from the color mapping

-Based on the mapping ranges in the data source, get the excluded ranges from color mapping and show the legend with excluded range values are bound to the specific legend.
+Based on the mapping ranges in the data source, get the excluded ranges from the color mapping, and show the legend with the excluded range values that are bound to the specific legend.

-The following code example demonstrates, how to set the color for items excluded from color mapping.
+The following code example demonstrates, how to set the color for the items excluded from the color mapping.

 ```csharp
 @using Syncfusion.Blazor.TreeMap